SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/YU/Courses/AI for Nonprofit Management/AI for Nonprofit Management (Course).md

 ### Reflection

-**Self-Reflection**: Take a moment to consider the new vistas of knowledge and practice you've ventured into.
+Take a moment to consider the new vistas of knowledge and practice you've ventured into.
 How might the program development skills and the use of generative AI tools you've acquired through this module reshape your approach to nonprofit work?
 Reflect on a specific project or initiative where you can integrate these tools.
 Envision the outcomes and the impact your enhanced strategies might create.
 Write down a personal action plan on how you intend to implement these innovations in your current or future role.

+==insert tutorbot==

 ### Review and Wrap-Up